keosariel/lyra-lang/README.md

 It supports multiple features as in just printing the AST, generating LLVM IR, compilation, or translation into Hardware Description Language (HDL).

-## Functions, synonym naming conventions and Braces OR Indents
+## Functions, Synonym Naming Conventions and Braces OR Indents

 ```
 def logic_gate:2(n_input:int):int{